piolad/chat-app/docs/browser-facade.md

 # browser-facade
 Browser-facade microservice is an intermediary buffer service taking REST requests from user's browser and relaying the adequate gRPC requests further, to the main-service service.
+It serves as a presentation layer for the user, also sending HTML and CSS files to the user's browser.

 ## Incomming traffic (user&#8594;browser-facade) - REST

 ### login (POST)
 Used to log user in.
 ##### params:
-##### &nbsp;

 ```cpp
     string username
     string email